PSYCHIATRIC REHABILITATION PROGRAM

 Must be actively participating in therapy minimally two times per month

 Must be referred by your treating licensed mental health professional (therapist, psychiatrist)

-Must meet priority population diagnostic criteria
+Must meet priority population diagnostic criteria (for adults only)

 Have Maryland Medicaid or self-pay for services